MotherDuck-Open-Source/sql-tutorial/intro-sql-1.md

 Let's dive in and learn how to load data, grab a whole table, pick specific columns, add a calculated column, and filter rows using the `WHERE` clause.

+NOTE: If you are in Google Collab or a Jupyter notebook, remember to put the magic `%%dql` directive in the beginning of each SQL cell.

 ## Basic operations

 ### Load Data into your database